Southern Eggs Benedict

 You’ll also need

-- When egg mixture has thickened slightly and is foamy (3 minutes), slowly slowly slowly pour in the butter, whisking quickly to ensure it is completely emulsified into the egg mixture.
-Continue whisking and moving the pan to and from the heat, until mixture is thick.
+- Hollandaise: In a large heat-proof bowl, whisk together yolks and lemon juice.
+Set over a pot of simmering water (so that the bottom does not touch the water, but is heated by the steam) and continue whisking.
+When mixture has thickened and is foamy (3 min), slowly pour in the butter, whisking quickly to ensure it is completely emulsified.
+Continue whisking until mixture is thick.
 Add a dash of salt, give it one more stir, then remove from heat, cover, and set aside.
-The whole process should take about 5 to 7 minutes.

-- Pour white vinegar into pot of simmering water.
+- Eggs: Bring a pot of water to a boil, then reduce to a gentle simmer.
+Pour white vinegar into the pot.
 Crack an egg into a shallow bowl, then slowly lower the egg into the simmering water.
 Cook 3 to 4 minutes, or until yolk is a little less jiggly.
 You may need to work in batches here.
 Place poached eggs on a paper towel to remove excess moisture.